Vaedrenn/Bulk-AI-Image-Classification-Tool/README.md

 - Don't see a tag in results?
 Type it in the add tag box and hit enter.
 #### Removing Tags
 - Uncheck the tag you don't want and then click 'Save Changes'
+#### Writing Tags to Exif
+- Tag current image: writes tags to the currently displayed image
+- Tag selected images: writes tags to the all images checked in the filelist to the left